 Stability Checklist

-- Tightened all bolts and screws
+- Tightened all bolts and screws (frame, legs, motor mounts, desktop)

 - Checked and adjusted leveling feet

-- Verified floor is level (or shimmed)
+- Verified floor is level (or shimmed gaps)

-- Pushed desk against wall/corner
+- Pushed desk against wall or into a corner

-- Redistributed weight evenly
+- Redistributed weight evenly left-to-right

-- Added crossbar stabilizer (if needed)
+- Added crossbar stabilizer (if lateral sway persists)

-- Addressed carpet issues (plywood, mat)
+- Addressed carpet issues (plywood, firm mat)

 - Re-checked fasteners after one week